microprediction/csvsdataset/README.md

         x_data, y_data = dataset[42]

 ### Memory frugality
-Only data from a small number of csv files is maintained in memory.
+Only data from a small number of csv files are maintained in memory.
 The rest is discarded on a LRU basis.
 This class is intended for use when a very large number of data files exist which cannot be loaded into memory conveniently.